 By the close of 2008 there were 8 multi activity operations that took people to swim with dolphins and double the amount of scuba diving operations.
 The inevitable had happened - regulations had not been put into place and tourism was on the increase.
 Boats and jet-skis were regularly sighted swimming with dolphins and whales and the activity was reaching un-sustainable levels.
 Rogue operators were aplenty and the area was heading for disaster.
 A partial marine protected area was proclaimed in 2009 as a way of managing the growing tourism activities within the delicate marine area.

 Given the vast amount of data and imagery that was being accumulated, the project expanded to include the volunteer program that saw international biologists supervising and co-ordinating research and volunteer efforts.
 February 2010 welcomed Mozambican biologist Diana Rocha onto the team who is responsible for the upkeep of the Dolphins of Ponta fin ID program.
 We were also interviewed by Derek Watts and Carte Blanche that month and then in the June 2010 the unexpected happened.

-With the loss of literally 100’s of beds in the campsite, accommodation venues boomed which meant marine based tourism boomed too, bad news for our local dolphins.
-As the Reserve implemented regulations and a code of conduct drawn from the original dolphin care code; a new industry was born, that of the ocean safari.
-With scuba operators no longer able to take tourists to swim with dolphins, they could still view - from 300m away.
-This saw an increase of commercial vessels within the inshore coastal area frequented by the local dolphins.
+With the loss of 100’s of beds in the campsite, accommodation venues boomed which meant marine based tourism boomed too, bad news for our local dolphins.
+As the Reserve, in 2011 implemented regulations and a code of conduct; drawn from the original dolphincare code, a new industry was born, that of the ocean safari.
+With scuba operators no longer able to take tourists to swim with dolphins, they could still view - from 300m away and take guests snorkeling.
+This saw an increase of commercial vessels within the inshore coastal area frequented by local dolphins.

 During June 2017 both Angie and Diana attended and presented at the World Whale Conference in Durban South Africa where responsible and ethical marine mammals tourism in the region was discussed.